jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-qc.rst

 **2. Basic commands**

 .. note::

-   When you have the **paired-end reads** in 2 files you should **always processed them together**, not one at a time.
+   * When you have the **paired-end reads** in 2 files you should **always processed them together**, not one at a time.

-   In the commands provided below don't forget to add the full path of your ``fastq.gz`` files.
+   * In the commands provided below don't forget to add the full path of your ``fastq.gz`` files.

 .. code-block:: bash

+    # Go to the directory where you want to keep the trimmed data
+    $ cd ~/tutorial/qc_improvement/

     # Trim adapters when present in the raw sequence reads
     # For this example we will use a fasta file containing all adapters (adapters.fasta) that should be located in ~/bbmap/resources